-You now need to make one FIRM and one INSURANCE offer and to decline the rest.
+You now need to make one FIRM (Conditional Firm or CF) and one INSURANCE (Conditional Insurance or CI) offer and to decline the rest.

-Firm Acceptance:
+Conditional Firm:

 If you firmly accept an offer this means that it is your first preference.
 You can accept only ONE, you will not be able to change or cancel your reply.